 This was the absolute highlight of my safari tours in Chitwan National Park.

 At first, I flat out refused to do a walking safari as it seemed risky.
 I was going to be walking amongst wild animals…with no transport out if anything happened.
 Oh my gosh!

 But, a walking safari was the only way I would be able to enter the actual National Park due to the floods.

 We even got a brief of what to do in those situations.
-For a rhino or elephant you run zig-zag into the jungle and not in a wide open space.
-For sloth bear you have to become big, shout, be intimidating and even hit it on the nose and for a tiger…well, it’s game over.
+For a rhino or elephant, you run zig-zag into the jungle and not in a wide-open space.
+For a sloth bear you have to become big, shout, be intimidating and even hit it on the nose and for a tiger…well, it’s game over.

 I only had sandals as I have a small backpack and survived, but he did tell me to check my feet for leeches (ew!).

 Also, there are loads of red/black bugs that are everywhere on the floor.
 My feet killed afterwards too, so don’t make my mistake and wear comfy closed shoes.

 Whilst here we saw a wild rhino eating his breakfast.
 It was exhilarating coming so close to a rhino here.
 It was frightening but awesome at the same time.

 After that, we didn’t see much.
 Lots of tiger tracks, smelt tiger pee (but no tiger), no sloth bears (boo) or elephants.